mdbauer/new-site/content/home/currentwork.md

 with Martin Hänsel, Moritz Drupp, Gernot Wagner and Glenn Rudebusch, CEPR Discussion Paper, November 2022.

+**Corporate Green Pledges**
+with Daniel Huber, Eric Offner, Marlene Renkel, and Ole Wilms

 **Cross-Sectional Skewness in Interest Rate Surveys**
 with Mikhail Chernov

 **Risk Appetite and the Monetary Transmission**
 with Maik Schmeling and Andreas Schrimpf

-**The Financial Market Response to Green Firm Announcements**
-with Daniel Huber, Eric Offner, Marlene Renkel, and Ole Wilms

 **Changes in the Green Bond Premium**
 with Kerstin Lopatta, Thomas Tammen, and Ole Wilms